Part Two: The Architecture

 Law

-Laws in Web4Web4Open governance ontology for trust-native entity interactionsare versioned datasets of norms (constraints), procedures (compliance requirements), and interpretations (precedents).
+A society's law is part of its MRHMarkov Relevancy HorizonFractal context scoping — defines where governance applies — the rules that define the boundaries within which trust is evaluated and actions are judged.
+Laws in Web4Web4Open governance ontology for trust-native entity interactions are versioned datasets of norms (constraints), procedures (compliance requirements), and interpretations (precedents).
 They are published by designated law oracles and enforced through quorum — multiple witnesses must agree that a norm has been met or violated.

 Three quorum modes: